-This year we need volunteer recyclers to help clean-up and green-up Boomtown Fair 2019!
+We are currently looking for volunteer recyclers to help us clean-up and green-up Boomtown Fair Chapter 12!

-Boomtown is a brilliant festival on the incredible Matterley Bowl Estate near Winchester.
-With over 100 stages and venues and an emphasis on reggae and dance music, it’s a four day party you can really get lost in.
+Boomtown is an amazingly immersive festival which takes place on the beautiful Matterley Bowl Estate near Winchester.
+With over 100 stages and venues, and an emphasis on reggae and dance music, it's a four day party you can really get lost in.
 The set building is incredible and many of the venues are hidden away in alleys or deep in the woods.
-There are also great kids and craft areas up on the hill, Whistler’s Green, if you want to shift down a gear or two.

-Festival gates open on Wednesday 7th August, but work doesn't start until Friday 9th or Saturday 10th - depending which shift pattern you choose.
+Festival gates open for volunteers on Tuesday 11th August, but work doesn't start until Friday 14th or Saturday 15th - depending on which shift pattern you choose.

 If you like the sound of volunteering at Boomtown, you can apply through their volunteer website from December 19th 2019.
 You will need to pay a security payment which will be returned, minus a small admin fee when you’ve completed your shifts.
 You will also need to agree to the terms of the Boomtown 2020 and Critical Waste Volunteer Agreement.

-If you're interested in paid work with Critical Waste this season or in future please email us;
+If you're interested in paid work with Critical Waste please email us; email@example.com